spyder-ide/spyder-website/CONTRIBUTING.md

     - Verify post appears at `/blog/`
     - Check author metadata and image display

-8. There is no need to build for production, the workflow will run the build on GitHub Actions
+8. There is no need to build for production, the workflow will run the build on GitHub Actions.

-9. Create PR against upstream `main` branch
+9. Create PR against upstream `main` branch.